NateEag/.emacs.d/readme.rst

 site-lisp/ - elisp packages I maintain manually.
 Some are not available via package.el, while others are my own little hackjobs.

-snippets/ - my personal yasnippets, used as an extension to the default yasnippet collection.
+snippets/ - my personal yasnippets, used to augment the base snippet collection.